cowlicks/privacypossum/README.md

 * add popup messaging into reasons
 * update psl script to reflect new location
 * add MessageDispatcher to Handler
+* add deletion to domain store, do disk map next.

 ## techniques